opendaylight/docs/docs/release-notes/projects/transportpce.rst

   * openroadm-device models in version 13.1.0

-Changes planned in Potassium release stream
+Changes planned in Calcium release stream
 ===========================================

 Throughout the calcium release train, new developments will enrich these new features.